RFAs

 Please note there is no save and continue option in GroupTrail.
 It is recommended that responses are composed before entering into GroupTrail.

-Purpose: The purpose of the Employer Engagement – Job Placement Case Management investment is to fund a full-time person to support Career Education students in obtaining employment connected to their Career Education pathway.
-In this role, it is expected that the
+Purpose: The purpose of the Employer Engagement – Job Placement Case Management (JPCM) investment is to fund a full-time person to support Career Education students in obtaining employment connected to their Career Education pathway.
+In this role, it is expected that the JPCM:

 • Identify, post and promote job opportunities appropriate for CE students/graduates;